vsglhs2/alternative-media-controls/README.md

 ## Motivation

 Android firefox do not expose all media session controls.
-Only play and pause buttons are available to user along with title, artist and artwork metadata.
-So I though about possible workaround and came along with this solution
+Only play and pause buttons are available to user alongside with title, artist and artwork information.
+So I thought about possible approaches and came along with this workaround.

 ## Possible actions and limitations that can be used for implementation